Davis: Fuji Sushi Boat Buffet

 Located in Davis, Fuji Sushi Buffet is an hour some drive from Berkeley.
 So back in undergrad, it was a special occasion kind of thing.
 Or a huge craving kind of thing.

-Two weeks ago, my family suddenly had the crazy notion of driving up to Fuji for lunch on a Friday (from San Jose, the drive takes over 2 hours):
+Two weeks ago, my family suddenly had the crazy notion of driving up to Fuji for lunch on a Friday (from San Jose, the drive takes over two hours):

 We picked up our piano teacher's daughter (who's a student at UC Davis) along the way and brought her with us.